DFE-Digital/ecf-gov-guidance/content/choose-mentors-for-early-career-teachers.md

 $CTA

+To set up training for your early career teachers, you need to arrange mentoring for them.

-Early career teachers are entitled to mentor support throughout their 2-year induction period.
+They're entitled to mentor support throughout their 2-year induction period.

+^There are also other steps to [set up training for your early career teachers](/set-up-training-for-your-early-career-teachers).^

+## What mentors do

 Mentors ensure your early career teachers recieve a high quality induction.

 They meet regularly with early career teachers to provide support and feedback.

+They also take prompt, appropriate action if their early career teacher is experiencing difficulties.

+Read about the role and responsibilities of mentors in section 5 of the [statutory guidance on induction for early career teachers](https://www.gov.uk/government/publications/induction-for-early-career-teachers-england).

+Share the [guidance for mentors](https://www.gov.uk/guidance/guidance-for-mentors-how-to-support-ecf-based-training) to help your mentors understand their role.

 ## Who to choose as a mentor

-Choose a mentor who:

-* has the skills necessary to provide or arrange mentoring around specific phases and subject areas
+Choose mentors who have the skills to provide mentoring around specific phases and subject areas.
-* can take prompt, appropriate action if their ECT is having difficulties

 This will normally be someone who holds qualified teacher status (QTS).

-You can choose a mentor who does not hold QTS as long as they have the necessary skills and knowledge to support an early career teacher.
-But you should check this decision with your [appropriate body]().
+If you choose someone who does not have QTS, you should check this decision with your [appropriate body](/appoint-an-appropriate-body-early-career-teachers).

-Ideally you should choose someone who is not also the induction tutor for your early career teachers.
+Try to choose someone who is not also the induction tutor for your early career teachers.
 The 2 roles have separate and different responsibilities.

-## What mentors need to do

-Read about the role and responsibilities of mentors in section 5 of the [statutory guidance on ECT induction](https://www.gov.uk/government/publications/induction-for-early-career-teachers-england).

-Share the [guidance for mentors on ECF-based training](https://www.gov.uk/guidance/guidance-for-mentors-how-to-support-ecf-based-training) to help your mentors understand their role.

 ## Manage mentor time
-You should:

-* timetable mentor sessions during teaching hours wherever possible
+Timetable mentor sessions during teaching hours wherever possible.

-* ensure your mentors have enough time to meet with their early career teachers regularly
+Ensure your mentors have enough time to meet with their early career teachers regularly.

-Schools recieve funding to cover mentor time off timetable.
+Schools recieve [funding]() to cover mentor time off timetable.

 ## Mentor training

-If you use a training provider to deliver your ECF-based training, mentors will be given 36 hours of mentor training over 2 years.
+If you use a training provider to deliver [training for your early career teachers](), mentors will be given 36 hours of mentor training over 2 years.

 Every mentor at your school is expected to take part in this training.